xapian/xapian-docsprint/concepts/indexing/limitations.rst

 Term length
 -----------

-Terms are limited to 245 bytes in length (at least with the "chert" backend), but each zero byte in a term is currently internally encoded as two bytes, so the limit is less for a term which contains zero bytes.
+Terms are limited to 245 bytes in length (at least with the "glass" and "chert" backends), but each zero byte in a term is currently internally encoded as two bytes, so the limit is less for a term which contains zero bytes.
 It's rarely useful to have longer terms, but one situation where it can be is if you're using something like a URL as an ID term; `there is some discussion of this as one of our FAQs